 The Tweed Fisheries Management Plan formulates fisheries management policy on the River Tweed.
 It was first published in 1990 but has since been reviewed every five years, so is now in it's sixth edition.
 The Plan arranges and orders the gathering of the evidences needed to (a) assess the present conditions of the different stocks of the exploited fish species of the Tweed, comparing these (where possible) with what they were in the past, and (b) assess if the stocks are at their full capacity.

-The function of the Management Plan is to set out the policies that are to be followed over its five year life-span in order to gather the information needed as the Management Plan's "inputs".
+The function of the Management Plan is to set out the policies to be followed over its five-year lifespan to gather the information needed as the Management Plan's "inputs".
 These "inputs" are information on:

 These inputs are applied to each exploited fish stock – Salmon, Sea trout and Brown trout.